Growth Equity, A Blend Between Private Equity and Venture Capital

-Some notable companies that have recently accepted minority investments from growth equity firms include Duolingo, Quizlet, Box, and Club Pilates.
-These firms are particularly keen on investing in companies focused on technology, healthcare, financial services, and consumer goods and services.
+Some notable companies that accepted minority investments from growth equity firms include Duolingo, Quizlet, Box, and Club Pilates.
+These firms are keen on investing in companies focused on technology, healthcare, financial services, and consumer goods and services.

-Companies seeking growth capital often are looking to finance an extraordinary company event in order to further accelerate growth.
+Companies that seek growth capital often intend to finance an extraordinary company event in order to further accelerate growth.
 Examples of such events include expanding product development, building new factories, entering new markets, or undergoing financial restructuring.
 These steps may provide the foundation for an eventual merger or IPO.

 How Does Venture Capital Differ?